PrinciplesDotDev/principles/principles/ensure-ui-components-can-be-loaded-separately-from-an-application.md

 +++
-principle = "Ensure UI components can be loaded separately from an application" tags = ["front-end", "bug free", "practices"] summary = "" authors = ["AdamCraven"]
+principle = "testEnsure UI components can be loaded separately from an application" tags = ["front-end", "bug free", "practices"] summary = "" authors = ["AdamCraven"]